Cannabis legalization requires a new approach to maintain safe workplaces

-Detecting cannabis (THC) used within the workday is the best method to provide fairness to employees that use responsibly on their own time and to maintain safe workplaces.
+Detecting cannabis (THC) used within the workday is the best method to provide fairness to employees who use responsibly on their own time and to maintain safe workplaces

 When cannabis was used, not if it was used, matters for workplace safety